toaster-unknown/dash-master/README.md

 	and when the stamina bar is completely lowered you can only perform a simple dash until its full again

-that's all the information you need, there may be some glitches because the game is still in progress
+that's all the information you need, there may be some glitches because the game is still in progress if you want to report anything please send to Toaster#4714 via discord